wp-plugins/custom-menu-wizard/readme.txt

 == Changelog ==

+= 3.0.4 =
+* bugfix : corrected the display of the "No Current Item!" warning in the "assist"
+* bugfix : corrected the enabling/disabling of a couple of fields in the widget form, and tweaked the indentation for better responsiveness
+* bugfix : corrected the options setup when in accessibility mode with javascript enabled
+* addition : added a warning about the accuracy of the shortcode when javascript is disabled
+* addition : extended the All Root Items inclusion to be a selectable number of levels (as per the Exclusions by Level)

 = 3.0.3 =
 * bugfix : removed all occurrences of "Plugin " followed by "Name" from everywhere except the main plugin file to avoid update() reporting Invalid Header when activating straight from installation (rather than from the Plugins page)
 * tweak : eliminate the over-use of get_title() when determining the widget title